yousty/event_store_subscriptions/README.md

 ### Graceful shutdown

-You may want to gracefully shut down your process that handles your Subscriptions.
-In order to do so, you should define `Kernel.trap` handler to handle your kill signal.
+You may want to gracefully shut down the process that handles the subscriptions.
+In order to do so, you should define a `Kernel.trap` handler to handle your kill signal:

 ```ruby
 subscriptions = EventStoreSubscriptions::Subscriptions.new(EventStoreClient.client)